vincepr/md/docs/rust/04data.md

-# structure related to data
+# Structures related to data in Rust

 ## structs
 - if a struct instance is mutable, the whole thing is mutable. (cant specify certain fields only)